-Nero (A.D.
-37-68) became emperor of the Roman Empire after the death of his adopted father, the Emperor Claudius, in A.D.
-54. The last ruler of what historians call the "Julio-Claudian" dynasty, he ruled until he committed suicide in June, A.D.
-68.
+Nero was the emperor of Rome from Oct.
+13, 54 A.D. to June 9, 68 A.D.
+(37-68 A.D.)
+He became the ruler of the Roman Empire after the death of his adopted father, the Emperor Claudius.
+The last ruler of what historians call the "Julio-Claudian" dynasty, he ruled until he killed himself, having either assassinated or been abandoned by his allies.

 Famously known for the apocryphal story that he fiddled while Rome burned in a great fire, Nero has become one of the most infamous men who ever lived.
 During his rule, he murdered his own mother, Agrippina the Younger; his first wife, Octavia; and allegedly, his second wife, Poppaea Sabina.
-In addition, ancient writers claim that he started the great fire of Rome in A.D.
-64 so that he could re-build the city center.
+In addition, ancient writers claim that he started the great fire of Rome in 64 A.D. so that he could rebuild the city center with a new palace.

 Nero was born in Antium, in Italy, on Dec.
-15, A.D.
-37, to his mother, Agrippina the Younger, and his father, Gnaeus Domitius Ahenobarbus.
+15, 37 A.D., to his mother, Agrippina the Younger, and his father, Gnaeus Domitius Ahenobarbus.
 His father, a former Roman consul, died when he was about 3 years old, and his mother was banished by the Emperor Caligula, leaving him in the care of an aunt.
 His name at birth was Lucius Domitius Ahenobarbus.

-After the murder of Caligula in January A.D.
-41, and the ascension of Emperor Claudius shortly afterward, mother and son were reunited.
-His ambitious mother would go on to marry Claudius (who was also her uncle) in A.D.
-49, and she saw to it that he adopted her son, giving him a new name that started with "Nero."
+After the murder of Caligula in Jan.
+41 A.D., and the ascension of Emperor Claudius shortly afterward, mother and son were reunited.
+His ambitious mother would go on to marry Claudius (who was also her uncle) in 49 A.D., and she saw to it that he adopted her son, giving him a new name that started with "Nero."
 His tutors included the famous philosopher Seneca, a man who would continue advising Nero into his reign, even writing the proclamation explaining why Nero killed his mother.

 The newly adopted son would later take the hand of his stepsister, Octavia, in marriage, and become Claudius' heir apparent, the emperor choosing him over his own biological son, Britannicus (who died shortly after Nero became emperor).

-She "managed for him all the business of the empire … she received embassies and sent letter to various communities, governors and kings …" wrote Cassius Dio who lived A.D.
-155-235 (translation from the book "Nero Caesar Augustus: Emperor of Rome" by David Shotter, Pearson, 2008).
+However, his mother Agrippina remained a powerful influence.
+In the first two years of Nero's reign, his coins depicted him side by side with his mother.
+She "managed for him all the business of the empire … she received embassies and sent letter to various communities, governors and kings …" wrote Cassius Dio who lived 155-235 A.D. according to David Shotter in "Nero Caesar Augustus: Emperor of Rome" (Routledge, 2014).

 Nero and his mother appear to have had a falling out within about two years of his becoming emperor.
-Her face stopped appearing on Roman coins after A.D.
-55, and she appears to have lost power in favor of Nero's top advisers, Seneca and Burrus, the commander of the Praetorian Guard who advised him on military affairs.
+Her face stopped appearing on Roman coins after 55 A.D., and she appears to have lost power in favor of Nero's top advisers, Seneca and Burrus, the commander of the Praetorian Guard who advised him on military affairs.

-Officially, the reason given for Nero's orders to kill his own mom in A.D.
-59 was that she was plotting to kill him.
+Officially, the reason given for Nero's orders to kill his own mom in 59 A.D. was that she was plotting to kill him.
 Whatever the reasons, Nero knew that he was making a decision that could come back to haunt him.
-"This was a crime that will have caused revulsion in the Roman world, for the mother was that most sacred of icons within the Roman family,” writes David Shotter, a professor of history at Lancaster University, in his book.
+"This was a crime that will have caused revulsion in the Roman world, for the mother was that most sacred of icons within the Roman family," wrote Shotter.

 Nero, not trusting his Praetorian Guard to carry out the killing, ordered naval troops to sink a boat that she would be sailing on.
 This first attempt failed, with his mother swimming to shore.
-Nero then ordered the troops to do the job directly.
+Nero then ordered assassins to do the job directly.

-Tacitus (A.D.
-56-120) wrote that when the troops came to kill her, she told them if "you have come to see me, take back word that I have recovered (from the sinking boat), but if you are here to do a crime, I believe nothing about my son, he has not ordered his mother's murder” (translation from the book "Nero" by Jürgen Malitz, Blackwell Publishing, 2005).
+Tacitus (56-120 A.D.) wrote that when the troops came to kill her, she told them if "you have come to see me, take back word that I have recovered (from the sinking boat), but if you are here to do a crime, I believe nothing about my son, he has not ordered his mother's murder," according to Jürgen Malitz in his book "Nero" (Beck C.H., 2013).

-Suetonius writes that “after several vain attempts to strangle her, he divorced her on the ground of barrenness, and when the people took it ill and openly reproached him, he banished her besides; and finally he had her put to death on a charge of adultery that was so shameless and unfounded, that when all who were put to the torture maintained her innocence, he bribed his former preceptor Anicetus to make a pretended confession that he had violated her chastity by a stratagem,” (translation by J. C. Rolfe).
+"After several vain attempts to strangle her, he divorced her on the ground of barrenness, and when the people took it ill and openly reproached him, he banished her besides; and finally he had her put to death on a charge of adultery that was so shameless and unfounded, that when all who were put to the torture maintained her innocence, he bribed his former preceptor Anicetus to make a pretended confession that he had violated her chastity by a stratagem," wrote Roman historian Suetonius, as translated by J. C. Wolfe (Heinemann, 1914)

-Nero would go on to marry the already pregnant Poppaea Sabina in that same year, and she would give birth to their daughter (who lived only about three months) in January, A.D.
-63. He took the death of their infant daughter hard and had the baby deified.
+Nero would go on to marry the already pregnant Poppaea Sabina in that same year, 62 A.D., and she would give birth to their daughter (who lived only about three months) in January, 63 A.D.
+He took the death of their infant daughter hard and had the baby deified.

-In A.D.
-65, while Poppaea was pregnant again, she died.
+In 65 A.D., while Poppaea was pregnant again, she died.
 Ancient writers say Nero killed her with a kick to the belly.
-However, the newly deciphered poem from Egypt casts doubt on this, showing Poppaea in the afterlife wanting to stay with Nero.
+However, a poem from Egypt casts doubt on this, showing Poppaea in the afterlife wanting to stay with Nero.

 The Great Fire of Rome

-On the night of July 18, A.D.
-64, a fire started in the Circus Maximus that would burn out of control, leaving little of the city untouched.
-At the time it occurred, Nero was at Antium but immediately returned to Rome to oversee relief efforts.
+On the night of July 18, 64 A.D., a fire started in the Circus Maximus that would burn out of control, raging for six days, leaving little of the city untouched.
+Historians agree that Nero was not playing a fiddle as Rome burned, but at the time it occurred, Nero was at Antium.
+He immediately returned to Rome to oversee relief efforts.

 While ancient writers tend to blame Nero for starting the fire, this is far from certain.
 Much of Rome was made with combustible material and the city was overcrowded.

 After the flames died down Nero apparently tried to cast blame on the Christians, at the time a fairly small sect.
-"Nero fastened the guilt and inflicted the most exquisite tortures on a class hated for their abominations, called Christians by the populace," wrote Tacitus (translation from Jürgen Malitz’s "Nero").
-“Mockery of every sort was added to their deaths.
+"Nero fastened the guilt and inflicted the most exquisite tortures on a class hated for their abominations, called Christians by the populace," wrote Tacitus, according to Malitz.
+"Mockery of every sort was added to their deaths.
 Covered with the skins of beasts, they were torn by dogs and perished, or were nailed to crosses, or were doomed to the flames and burnt, to serve as nightly illumination when daylight had expired."

 While it is not known whether Nero started the fire, he did take advantage of the space it cleared.
-He started work on a new palace called the Domus Aurea (golden palace), which was said, at the entranceway, to have included a 120-foot-long (37 meters) column that contained a statue of him.
+He started work on his new palace called the Domus Aurea (golden house), which was said, at the entranceway, to have included a 120-foot-long (37 meter) column that contained a statue of him.

 Bloodshed in the empire

 Nero's rule would have its share of bloodshed in places throughout the empire.
-In Britain, in A.D.
-60, the Iceni Queen Boudicca (also spelled Boudica or Boudicea) rose in rebellion after she was flogged and her daughters raped by Roman soldiers.
+In Britain, in 60 A.D., the Iceni Queen Boudica rose in rebellion after she was flogged and her daughters raped by Roman soldiers.
 Her husband, King Prasutagus, had made a deal with Claudius that would see him rule as a client-king.
-Upon his death in A.D.
-59, the officials appointed by Nero ignored it, seizing Iceni land.
+Upon his death in 59 A.D., the officials appointed by Nero ignored it, seizing Iceni land.

 Britain wasn't the only place where Rome had military trouble during Nero's reign.
 In the east, Rome fought, and essentially lost, a war with Parthia, having to give up plans to annex the kingdom of Armenia, which served as a buffer between the two powers.
-Additionally a rebellion in Judea in A.D.
-67, near the end of Nero's reign, would eventually lead to the siege of Jerusalem in A.D.
-70 and the destruction of the Second Temple.
+Additionally a rebellion in Judea in 67 A.D., near the end of Nero's reign, would eventually lead to the siege of Jerusalem in 70 A.D. and the destruction of the Second Temple.
 One effect of this was the abandonment of Qumran, the site where the Dead Sea Scrolls were found stored in nearby caves.

 Not all of Nero's dealings throughout the empire ended in violence.
-In A.D.
-66, Nero, a lover of Greek culture, embarked on a trip to Greece, which had been under Roman control for about two centuries by his time.
+In 66 A.D.,not long after the death of his second wife and child, Neroembarked on a trip to Greece, which had been under Roman control for about two centuries by his time.